 We’re moving.
 When I don’t know exactly.
 First we need to sell our house.
 Then we need to buy a new one.
+Then we need to look at movers like Mayflower.
 Hopefully they’ll both happen sooner than later.

 There’s really not too many things in life more stressful than having to move.
 The packing, the upheaval, the emotional stress, financial burden, paperwork, etc. And when you have to sell a house before you buy one, that’s always a barrel of laughs too.
 Timing never seems to be on your side.